the-real-vutility/payload-codecs/voltdrop_direct/index-readme.md

 #### Factory Reset

-`factoryReset` sets the device to factory defaults.
+`factoryReset` sets the device to factory defaults and clears energy odometers.
 Valid value is `true`.

 Example:
 ```